 You can ask the court to appoint bailiffs to collect your debt via a Warrant of Control if the County Court Judgment remains unpaid.
 County court bailiffs will visit your debtor and attempt to make a ‘controlled goods agreement,’ which involves creating an inventory of assets that may be seized and later sold at auction to repay the debt.
 The debtor has seven days to either pay or arrange an instalment plan with the bailiffs.

 An earnings attachment deducts a regular sum of money directly from your debtor’s wages, which is then sent to a collection office and on to you in repayment of the debt.
 If your debtor is on a low wage, however, the court may not grant this type of order.

 A third party debt order freezes your debtor’s bank account to allow repayment of the debt.
 It only applies to the account balance on the day the order takes effect, however, so timing is crucial.
 Your debtor won’t receive a copy of the order, which prevents them withdrawing the money from their account.

 A charging order places a charge on one or more of your debtor’s assets, usually property or land, but it can also be placed on other investments.
 This type of order doesn’t force the sale of their asset(s) - it protects the money owed to you, and ensures the debt is repaid whenever the asset is sold in the future.

 If your debtor is a company and the debt exceeds £750, you can petition for their winding up if the debt isn’t in dispute.
+This figure has increased to £10,000 as per the Government's temporary measures which will apply for the period 1 October 2021 to 31 March 2022.
 For individual debtors the threshold is £5,000, whereby you petition the court for their bankruptcy.